 If an employer has an emergency evacuation plan for employees, the plan should include employees with disabilities.
 If an employer does not have an evacuation plan for all employees, the employer must consider accommodations on a case by case basis for any employee with a disability who requests accommodations for emergency evacuation.

-For information about accommodating employees during emergency evacuation, visit Emergency Evacuation Procedures for Employees with Disabilities.
+For information about accommodating employees during emergency evacuation, visit JAN's webpage on emergency evacuation.

-Visit ODEP for more information about emergency preparedness and people with disabilities.
+Visit ODEP for more information about emergency preparedness.

-As mentioned in the prior section, an employer is required to provide reasonable accommodations that eliminate barriers in the work environment only, not ones that eliminate barriers outside of the work environment.
+An employer is required to provide reasonable accommodations that eliminate barriers in the work environment, not barriers that exist outside the work environment.
 Therefore, an employer would not be required to provide transportation as a reasonable accommodation for a commute to work, unless the employer generally provides transportation for its employees.

 However, where an employer's policy regarding work schedules creates a barrier for an individual whose disability interferes with his or her ability to commute to work, the employer must modify that policy as a reasonable accommodation unless it would impose an undue hardship.
 For example, an individual who uses a wheelchair and commutes by public transportation may need a later arrival time in inclement weather.
 From an EEOC informal guidance letter dated June 15, 1993.